 - Clean and disinfect frequently touched objects in your home (cellphones, for example).

 Be aware of visitor restrictions.

-To protect the health and safety of everyone, updated visitor guidelines are now in effect at UW Health facilities.
+To protect the health and safety of everyone, updated patient and visitor guidelines are now in effect at UW Health facilities.

 Understand who will be tested.